ergo-log.com

 All the side effects that were measured disappeared once the athletes stopped taking the steroids.

-At the time that the researchers carried out their experiment, most sports scientists claimed that steroids did not work.
-That could be true, these researchers confirmed.
-Their subjects were not ordinary people.
+Their subjects were not the kind of ordinary people scientists use as a guinea pig.
 They were on a protein-rich diet and trained at a high level.
-Most bodybuilders are not aware of this, and think that they are leading ‘normal’ lives – but this is not the case of course.
-There aren’t that many people who can manage to do what these fanatics subject themselves to.
-If bodybuilders build up more muscle by taking steroids, it doesn’t necessarily mean that ‘average’ people will do so as well.
+There aren't that many people who can manage to do what these fanatics subject themselves to.
+If bodybuilders build up more muscle by taking steroids, it doesn't necessarily mean that average people will do so as well.

 Source: